Enterprise-CMCS/seatool-compare/docs/docs/services/connector.md

 #### Summary

-This service inits an ECS Fargate kafka connect connector service to stream data from the relevant seatool and mmdl topics into a sinkSeatoolData lambda and sinkMmdlData lambda respectively.
+This service inits an ECS Fargate kafka connect connector service to stream data from the relevant seatool, appain and mmdl topics into a sinkSeatoolData lambda, sinkAppianData and sinkMmdlData lambda respectively.
 This is a single container with two seperate tasks.

 ### Topics

 The `aws.ksqldb.seatool.agg.State_Plan` topic is used to stream events to the sinkSeatoolData lambda which puts all events from the topic into the seatool dynamo table.

 The `aws.ksqldb.mmdl.agg.PLAN_WVR_FLD_MPNG_TBL` topic is used to stream events to the sinkMmdlData lambda which puts all events from the topic into the mmdl dynamo table.

+The `aws.appian.cmcs.MCP_SPA_PCKG` topic is used to stream events to the sinkAppianData lambda which puts all events from the topic into the appian dynamo table.

 Records are overwritten with new ones as they represent the most current representation of the data.